curlsloth/DecodePitchMEG/README.md

 # Decode Pitch MEG

-This repo contains the Python script of my paper: Chang, A., Poeppel, D., & Teng, X. (accepted).
-Temporally dissociable neural representations of pitch height and chroma. *Journal of Neuroscience*
+This repo contains the Python script of my paper:

+- Chang, A., Poeppel, D., & Teng, X. (2025).
+Temporally dissociable neural representations of pitch height and chroma. *Journal of Neuroscience* [Links to [paper](https://doi.org/10.1523/JNEUROSCI.1567-24.2024) and [preprint](https://doi.org/10.31234/osf.io/cnh5w)]

-#### My machine learning model reconstructs how the brain dynamically represents musical pitches.
+### My machine learning model reconstructs how the brain dynamically represents musical pitches.
 Pitches that are closer together in space are represented as more similar in the brain at that moment. ####
 ![pitch_helix](pitch_helix_neural_reconstruction.gif)